thegrill/grill/docs/source/end_to_end.rst

 .. hint::

-   For quick prototyping, :py:meth:`grill.names.UsdAsset.get_anonymous` from :py:class:`grill.names.UsdAsset` can be used to get temporary but valid ``grill`` identifiers.
+   For quick prototyping, :py:meth:`grill.names.UsdAsset.get_anonymous` can be used to get temporary but valid ``grill`` identifiers.

 .. code-block::  python